A goodness-of-fit test for the functional linear model with scalar response: Background

 where $\mathbf{J}=\lrp{\inprod{\Psi_i}{\theta_j}}_{ij}$.
 Then, basis representation allows to express the FLM as a standard linear regression, where the estimated coefficients of $\beta$ in the basis $\lrb{\theta_j}_{j=1}^{p_\beta}$ are given by $\hat{\mathbf{b}}=(\mathbf{Z}^T\mathbf{Z})^{-1}\mathbf{Z}^T\mathbf{Y}$.
 Although different combinations of $\lrb{\Psi_j}_{j=1}^{p_\Xcal}$ and $\lrb{\theta_j}_{j=1}^{p_\beta}$ are possible, the usual choice is $\lrb{\Psi_j}_{j=1}^{p}=\lrb{\theta_j}_{j=1}^{p}$, being $\lrb{\Psi_j}_{j=1}^{p}$ an orthogonal basis because in that case the matrix $\mathbf{J}$ is diagonal.\\

 There are several alternatives to represent the functional process and estimate the parameter $\beta$ in a truncated basis.
-For instance, a general review of the estimation based on the use of basis expansions such as Fourier series or B--splines can be found in the book by \cite{Ramsay2005}.
-The so called Functional Principal Component (FPC) regression estimation, proposed by \cite{Cardot1999}, provide an orthogonal data--driven basis that gives the most rapidly convergent representation of the functional dataset predictor in a $L^2$ sense (see \cite{Hall2007}). \cite{Preda2002} have proposed the Functional Partial Least Squares (FPLS) regression method that produces iteratively a sequence of orthogonal functions, as the FPC are, but with maximum predictive performance.
+For instance, a general review of the estimation based on the use of basis expansions such as Fourier series or B-splines can be found in the book by \cite{Ramsay2005}.
+The so called Functional Principal Component (FPC) regression estimation, proposed by \cite{Cardot1999}, provide an orthogonal data-driven basis that gives the most rapidly convergent representation of the functional dataset predictor in a $L^2$ sense (see \cite{Hall2007}). \cite{Preda2002} have proposed the Functional Partial Least Squares (FPLS) regression method that produces iteratively a sequence of orthogonal functions, as the FPC are, but with maximum predictive performance.
 To implement any of the methods shown before, it is required to fix the number of basis elements (or components) that are used in the estimation.\\

 The optimal number of components, $p$, has to be fixed based on the information provided by the data.
-To do this, \cite{Hall2006} and \cite{Preda2002} use the predictive cross--validation criterion (PCV), \cite{Cardot2003} and \cite{Ferraty2011} consider the generalized cross--validation criterion (GCV) and \cite{Chiou2007} and \cite{Febrero-Bande2010} consider those methods based on the AIC, AICc and BIC information approaches.\\
+To do this, \cite{Hall2006} and \cite{Preda2002} use the predictive cross-validation criterion (PCV), \cite{Cardot2003} and \cite{Ferraty2011} consider the generalized cross-validation criterion (GCV) and \cite{Chiou2007} and \cite{Febrero-Bande2010} consider those methods based on the AIC, AICc and BIC information approaches.\\

-Let denote by $\hat{Y}_i^{(p)}=\inprod{\Xcal_i^{(p)}}{\hat{\beta}^{(p)}}$ and $\hat{Y}_{i,(-i)}^{(p)}=\inprod{\Xcal_i^{(p)}}{\hat{\beta}_{(-i)}^{(p)}}$ the prediction of $Y_i$ using $p$ components with the whole sample and with the whole sample excluding the $i$--th element, respectively.
+Let denote by $\hat{Y}_i^{(p)}=\big\langle\Xcal_i^{(p)},\hat{\beta}^{(p)}\big\rangle$ and $\hat{Y}_{i,(-i)}^{(p)}=\big\langle\Xcal_i^{(p)},\hat{\beta}_{(-i)}^{(p)}\big\rangle$ the prediction of $Y_i$ using $p$ components with the whole sample and with the whole sample excluding the $i$-th element, respectively.
 The PCV is defined as:

 which is computationally expensive because it involves the estimation of the $\hat{\beta}_{(-i)}^{(p)}$ $n$ times.
-This is especially expensive in the case of data--driven basis (FPC, FPLS) because the basis has to be recalculate for every datum.
+This is especially expensive in the case of data-driven basis (FPC, FPLS) because the basis has to be recalculate for every datum.
 As an alternative, GCV avoids recalculating the $\hat{\beta}^{(p)}$ for every datum by introducing a penalty term.
 The GCV is defined as

 where $df$ is the number of degrees of freedom consumed by the model, typically given by the trace of the matrix $\mathbf{Z}$.
 GCV is closely related with AIC, AICc and BIC although they come from different perspectives.